-Early newspapers of the 1640s were very quick to turn to scandalous propaganda and scatalogical humour in their attempts to undermine the opposition.
-One particularly memorable story involves Thomas Atkins, crudely nicknamed ‘Tony Turd’, who had reputedly shat himself in shock over gunfire in the Civil War, and then again over hearing schoolboys regurgitating the tale, requiring him to return home and empty his breeches (86).
-Video 3, I imagine(!)
+Early newspapers of the 1640s were very quick to turn to scandalous propaganda and scatological humour in their attempts to undermine the opposition.
+One particularly memorable story involves Thomas Atkins, crudely nicknamed ‘Tony Turd’, who had reputedly shat himself in shock over gunfire in the Civil War, and then again over hearing schoolboys regurgitating the tale, requiring him to return home and empty his breeches.

-Such splenetic libel had come earlier in the century, during the reign of James I. The ‘Censure of the Parliament Fart‘ (1607) lands with wry affliction on the nose of the iconic ‘bodie-politique’, with an unbeatable observation from Hungerford on following-through.
-This ode transforms farting into a speech-act, and therefore political statement.
-To talk out of one’s arse, figuratively speaking, may have been an epithet set in place long ago.
-The very literal was, for our amusement, hinted at by David Mitchell in his excellent column this week about research councils.
+Such splenetic libel had come earlier in the century, during the reign of James I. The ‘Censure of the Parliament Fart‘ (1607) lands with wry affliction on the nose of the iconic ‘bodie-politique’, with an unbeatable observation from Hungerford on following through.

 There are witty and creative ways to keep bodily functions a pleasingly fresh source of humour, but we owe medieval and early modern predecessors a debt for circumventing decorum, censorship, and rigidity.
 Who knows?
 Keeping a sense of humour alive 350 years ago might have allowed us to today.